Rennet

 The easy definition of rennet is this: it’s a little tablet that is used to turn milk to cheese.
 Just as you have to inoculate milk with yogurt to make yogurt, you introduce rennet, an enzyme, into milk to encourage its proteins to coagulate and separate into curds and whey.

-Rest easy, though, knowing that the rennet you buy today is vegetarian.
+Vegetarian Liquid Rennet & Tablet Form Rennet: For convenience, liquid rennet is available, allowing cheesemakers to easily measure and incorporate it into their cheesemaking recipes.
+Additionally, rennet can be found in tablet form, making it easier for home cheesemakers to store and use in smaller amounts.
+The rennet primarily available is vegetarian.
 It’s made by Junket, which is a brand but it also refers to a custard dessert (or, even better, a press trip).
 The box in my mom’s kitchen cabinet in Michigan was so old-fashioned looking I assumed it had been in there since my childhood.
-I also assumed that finding a box of Junket while visiting the family in south Florida would be about as easy as finding a bag of za’atar up north.

-The box looks exactly like the old-fashioned one my mom has up north, so maybe hers isn’t so old after all.
+The box looks exactly like the old-fashioned one my mom had on her shelf, so maybe hers wasn’t so old as I thought it was, after all.
 The yesteryear slogan on the recipe insert reads: Whether 6 months old or 6 feet tall, use Junket rennet tablets for them all.

 You May Also Like...